oskar-koli/kirby-litespeed/README.md

 > **Note:** The Litespeed cache can only be used for pages and will *not* work as the driver for any other kind of cache.

-## Caching Logic
+## Caching & Purging Logic

-The caching logic is handled the same way as any other Kirby cache driver.
-This means among other things that:

-- Any changes made in the Panel will cause the whole cache to be purged
-- Any use of cookies will prevent the page from being cached
+A page is cached as long as the request
+- Is a GET or HEAD request
+- The content type is HTML
+- Doesn't use any cookies (e.g. doesn't use `kirby()->user()`, `Cookie:set` or `Cookie:get`)
+- Doesn't contain `Authorization` headers

+For more details see `\Kirby\Cms\Page::isCacheable`.

-> **Note:** The default cache duration is 2 days
+The cache is purged when
+- Kirby requests a purge, e.g. when any edits are made in the Panel (this causes a full purge)
+- The max-age of a specific page's cache is reached (handled by Litespeed)

 ## .htaccess Configuration

-**Important:** This plugin does not modify the `.htaccess` automatically.
-You need to enable Litespeed caching manually by adding the following configuration:
+The plugin does not modify the `.htaccess` automatically.
+You need to enable Litespeed caching manually by for example adding the following configuration:

 ```apache
 <IfModule LiteSpeed>